Determinantal Point Processes for Coresets: Coreset theorems

 with:

-and $\forall i,~\bar{\pi}_i = \pi_i / \mu$. \end{theorem}
+and $\forall i, \bar{\pi}_i=\pi_i/m$. \end{theorem}

 The proof is provided in Appendix~\ref{app:proof_thm_main}.
-Note that $\mu^*_1$ and $\mu^*_2$ are not independent of $\mu$: they are in fact dependent via $\bar{\pi}_i = \pi_i / \mu$.
-While this formulation may be surprising at first, this is due to the fact that in non-iid settings, separating $\mu$ from $\pi_i$ is not as straightforward as in the iid case (in Thm.~\ref{thm:iid}, $m$ and $p_i$ are independent) .
-Also, we decide upon this particular formulation of the theorem to mimic classical concentration results obtained with iid sampling.
+Note that $m^*_1$ and $m^*_2$ are not independent of $m$: they are in fact dependent via $\bar{\pi}_i = \pi_i / m$.
+While this formulation may be surprising at first, this is due to the fact that in non-iid settings, separating $m$ from $\pi_i$ is not as straightforward as in the iid case (in Theorem~\ref{thm:iid}, $m$ and $p_i$ are independent) .
+Also, we give this particular formulation of the theorem to mimic classical concentration results obtained with iid sampling.

-In order to simplify further analysis, we suppose from now on that $N\sigma_\text{min}\geq1$.
-As shown in the second lemma of Appendix~\ref{app:proof_lemmas}, this is in fact verified in the $k$-means case on which we will focus in Section~\ref{sec:DPP_for_kmeans}.
-Nevertheless, the following results may be generalized to cases with unconstrained $\sigma_{\text{min}}$ if needed.
+In order to simplify further analysis, we suppose from now on that $n\sigma_\text{min}\geq1$.
+As shown in the second lemma of Appendix~\ref{app:proof_lemmas}, this is in fact verified in the $k$-means case for instance.
+Nevertheless, the following results may be generalized to cases with unconstrained $\sigma_{\text{min}}$ if needed, with little effects on the main results.